swarmlibs/docker-promstack/README.md

 # About
-An unattended installation of `promstack` stack.
+An unattended installer for `promstack` stack.

 ## Usage
 The installer provides the following commands: